 Dog-friendly yard: Pick the right plants and grasses

-A lush yard full of green grass and plants sound fabulous in theory, but can actually be dangerous unless executed correctly.
+A lush yard full of green grass and plants sounds fabulous in theory but can be dangerous unless executed correctly.
 To create a dog-friend yard, protect your pup from accidental poisoning by choosing non-toxic plants and grasses.
 That means skipping the astroturf and going natural.
 And while you’re at it, make sure those plants are durable that can sustain plenty of rough-housing.

 Dog-friendly yard: Make it fun